TheFreeCoin/DEFI-freefinance-document/products/ifo-initial-farm-offering/ifo-guide.md

 Before you can join an IFO there are a few things you will need to do to get ready.
 Follow the steps below to make sure you're ready to buy when the IFO event goes live.

-### Create your PancakeSwap profile
+### Create your FreeFinance profile

-To take part in an IFO, you'll need a PancakeSwap profile.
+To take part in an IFO, you'll need a FreeFinance profile.
 Having a profile protects the security of the IFO and makes it fair for everyone.
 The small cost of a profile also helps keep the total CAKE supply down by burning a little CAKE from each profile created.

 To create a profile, you can follow our How to Set Up an NFT Profile guide [here](https://docs.pancakeswap.finance/get-started/profile-guide).